Dogs Coat Gets Matted: What to Do and How Regular Brushing Helps

 How to get mats out of dog fur

-If your pet’s tangles and mats are caught early, you may be able to remove them without cutting or shaving.
+If your pet’s tangles and matted dog hair are caught early, you may be able to remove them without cutting or shaving.
 The important ingredients are patience, patience, and a lot of patience.
 Here are some tips to make this event easier:

 • Have a second pair of helping hands and plenty of treats to get your dog on board with the de-matting process.